History of Manchester City F.C. (2001–present): 2007–08 season

 In December 2006, the club issued a statement regarding a possible takeover, prompting press speculation about potential buyers.
-On 24 April, former City player Ray Ranson announced interest in making an offer for the club, though the club denied press reports that a bid had been made.
-On 1 May 2007, it was announced that former Thai Prime Minister Thaksin Shinawatra had been granted access to the club's accounts.
-The deal, however, was thrown into doubt when Thailand's Military Government froze £830 million of Shinawatra's assets after they investigated allegations of corruption made against him.
+On 24 April, former Manchester City player Ray Ranson announced interest in making an offer for the club, though the club denied press reports that a bid had been made.
+On 1 May 2007, it was announced that former Thai prime minister Thaksin Shinawatra had been granted access to the club's accounts.
+The deal, however, was thrown into doubt when Thailand's military junta froze £830 million of Shinawatra's assets after they investigated allegations of corruption made against him.

 On 21 June, the Manchester City board accepted an £81.6 million offer for the club from Thaksin Shinawatra and advised the shareholders to accept the bid.
 On 6 July, Thaksin finally acquired a 75% share in the club, enough to take full control of the club and delist it as full owner.
 One of his first moves was to schedule a press conference to announce former England manager Sven-Göran Eriksson as the club's new manager, Eriksson's first job since leaving international duty.

 Eriksson spent approximately £45 million before the 2007–08 season, though his signings had mixed success.
 He purchased Martin Petrov for £4.7 million, Gélson Fernandes, Rolando Bianchi for £8.8 million injury-prone Valeri Bojinov, Javier Garrido, Brazilian Elano, Geovanni on a free transfer and Felipe Caicedo, with Benjani also joining in the January transfer window.

 Under Eriksson, they made a positive start to the season.
 City's form in the second half of the season, however, was weak: they finished ninth in the final table, but nonetheless finished with their highest-ever Premier League points total, including double victories over rivals Manchester United.
 The season was tainted with typical City performances, including a 6–0 mauling against Chelsea at Stamford Bridge early in the season and a last day 8–1 defeat by Middlesbrough, a beleaguered performance which was overshadowed by the incessant rumours about Eriksson's future at the club.

 Months of speculation began in March 2008, as the season drew to a close, over Eriksson's future.
 City fans launched a "Save our Sven (SOS)" campaign to prevent his sacking, but this was to no avail after Eriksson's one-year reign as manager ended on 2 June 2008.